 - Calibration verification

-- Documentation for warranty
+- Documentation for warranty records

 Special Considerations for New York Climate